 • Kennesaw State University Interfraternity Council (IFC) which includes:

-Delta Tau Delta, Pi Kappa Alpha, Pi Kappa Phi, and Theta Chi
+Delta Tau Delta, Delta Chi, Kappa Sigma, Pi Kappa Alpha, and Pi Kappa Phi

 • Kennesaw State University National Pan-Hellenic Council (NPHC):